f2brossi/jboss7-standalone-vagrant/README.md

 started is to specify all the details manually within a `config.vm.provider` block in the Vagrantfile

-Reuse the Vagrantfile given, filling in your information where necessary replacing each ENV['OS_XXXX'] according to your openstack provider account and credentials.
+Reuse the Vagrantfile given, filling in your information where necessary by replacing each ENV['OS_XXXX'] according to your openstack provider account and credentials.

 This Vagrantfile extract shows the needed configuration.